IheomaNwuzor/Furniture-Sales-Dashboard/README.md

 # Furniture-Sales-Dashboard
 ## This Furniture Sales dashboard project designs and develops a comprehensive and interactive dashboard providing real-time insights into various aspects of sales performance.
-The dashboard was designed to help sale managers and stakeholders to monitor key parformance sales indicators (KSPIs) for product catergories by regions, states and cities, identifying difficulties, optimising sales operations and enhancing descision making.
+The dashboard was designed to help sale managers and stakeholders to monitor sales key performance indicators (KPIs) for product catergories by regions, states and cities, identifying difficulties, optimising sales operations and enhancing descision making.

 # Objectives:

-The following are the objectives were achieved: Real-Time Monitoring, up-to-date information on the order and shipping activities, Performance Tracking on region, states and cities, Track and monitor key performance sales indicators (KPSIs) to evaluate sales efficiency by product category, quantity, months and sales profit.
+The following are the objectives were achieved: Real-Time Monitoring, up-to-date information on the order and shipping activities, Performance Tracking on region, states and cities, Track and monitor sales key performance indicators (KPIs) to evaluate sales efficiency by product category, quantity, months and sales profit.
 Bottleneck Identification: Identify areas where delays or inefficiencies occur.
 Cost Management and delivery times: Monitor and control deliver dates, modes and costs.
 Inventory Management: Optimize sales levels to balance order and demand.
 Sales Performance: Evaluate and compare sales performance.
 Demand Forecasting: Predict future sales to improve planning and profits.

 # Visualizations: